 An enlarged heart in dogs (or dilated cardiomyopathy) is a serious condition that describes the expansion of the lower chambers of the heart (ventricles) or, less commonly, its upper chambers (atria).

-A dog’s heart will expand in this way when it is unable to properly contract and push blood out from it and to the rest of the body.
-Blood accumulates in the heart and its pressure pushes at the outer walls and valves of the heart, expanding it and thinning its outer walls.
+A dog’s heart will expand when it is unable to properly contract and push blood out to the rest of the body.
+Blood accumulates in the heart and puts pressure on the outer walls and valves of the heart, causing expansion and thinning of the heart walls.

-When a dog’s heart is enlarged in this way, it becomes even more difficult for the pup to pump blood around its body and to the organs that need it.
-As this condition progresses, the dog’s organs, especially lungs and kidneys, will often begin to reduce in function.
+When a dog’s heart is enlarged it becomes difficult for your pup's heart to pump blood around its body to the organs that need it.
+As the condition progresses the dog’s organs, especially lungs and kidneys, will often begin to reduce in function.
 This progression is what makes dilated cardiomyopathy very serious.

 What causes enlarged heart in dogs?

-An enlarged heart may appear in any dog age or breed, However, it is much more common in dogs between the ages of four and ten years old.
+An enlarged heart may appear in any dog age or breed but is common in dogs between the ages of four and ten years old.

 While there is no definitive cause for dilated cardiomyopathy, there are a number of known factors which can contribute to its development in your pet.
 Nutritional deficiencies in carnitine and taurine have been proven to factor into the development of an enlarged heart in dogs.

-As well, other factors such as infectious diseases and genetics can contribute to this condition’s development.
-Some breeds of dog, especially large breeds, are known to be predisposed to developing the condition, they include:
+Other factors, such as infectious diseases and genetics, can also contribute to this condition’s development.
+Some breeds of dog, especially large breeds, are known to be predisposed to developing the condition, including: